AhmedAbdelhamid19/Mentors/README.md

 ### - mentor can add discount for his service too
 ### - mentor should provide way to contact
 ### - mentor must verfy his knowlege and experience
+### - it's the responsibility of the student to check that the mentor deserve the payment